johanf85/home-assistant-heating-configuration/index.md

 ### Trend sensor for possible open window detection

 Using the [trend platform](https://www.home-assistant.io/integrations/trend/) it is checked if the temperature will rise enough while heating.
-If not, it is assumed that a window is open or some other error and the heating is turned off.
+If not, it can be assumed that a window is open or some other error is happening and the heating is turned off.
 See [automations](#automations).

 The `min_gradient` values for each room are set based on experience.